Fraud Blocker Rooftop Solar, Batteries and Evs: New Inverter Standards

 New Inverter Standards for Rooftop Solar, Batteries and EVs Coming Soon

 By mid-2021 or about six months after a final rule is made this February, the new inverter standard AS4777.2 is expected to come into effect.
+This new standard is going to affect new rooftop solar installations, batteries, and electric vehicle chargers, but not existing systems.

 The rationale behind AS4777.2